 Do you feel like your food shop doesn’t go as far as it used to?

-Here are eight ways to reduce your supermarket spend.
+Well, you’re right.
+But worry not.
+Here are 27 essential ways to reduce your supermarket spend:

 Manufacturers pay a premium to place their brand-name products at eye or chest-level.
 The old adage ‘look high and low for something’ really does apply.